-- · Adjusted Gross Profit
+- Adjusted Gross Profit

 - Adjusted Gross Profit as a percentage of net sales (Adjusted Gross Margin)

 - Adjusted SG&A expenses

 - Adjusted SG&A expenses as a percentage of net sales

 - EBITDA

 - Adjusted EBITDA

 - Adjusted EBITDA as a percentage of net sales (Adjusted EBITDA Margin)

 Such financial measures are not financial measures prepared in accordance with U.S. GAAP.
-We define Adjusted Gross Profit as Gross Profit before depreciation expense, plant start-up expense, non-cash share-based compensation and COVID-19 expenses.
-We define Adjusted SG&A as SG&A expenses before depreciation and amortization expense, non-cash share-based compensation, launch expense, fees related to equity offerings of our common stock, implementation and other costs associated with the implementation of an ERP system, loss on disposal of equipment and COVID-19 expenses.
+We define Adjusted Gross Profit as Gross Profit before depreciation expense, non-cash share-based compensation and COVID-19 expenses.
+We define Adjusted SG&A as SG&A expenses before depreciation and amortization expense, non-cash share-based compensation, fees related to equity offerings of our common stock, implementation and other costs associated with the implementation of an ERP system, loss on disposal of equipment, COVID-19 expenses, and organization changes designed to support long-term growth objectives.
 As of the fourth quarter of 2021, all remaining COVID-19 expenses are part of our operating performance.
 EBITDA represents net income (loss) plus interest expense, income tax expense and depreciation and amortization.
-Adjusted EBITDA represents EBITDA plus loss on equity method investment, non-cash share-based compensation, launch expenses, plant start-up expense, fees related to equity offerings of our common stock, implementation and other costs associated with the implementation of an ERP system, loss on disposal of equipment and COVID-19 expenses.
-Beginning with the period ending September 30, 2022, we anticipate no longer adding back launch expenses and plant start-up expense in our calculation of Adjusted EBITDA.
-This change is part of a renewed focus on capital efficiency, that will provide greater clarity on our path toward generating positive net income as the business scales further following our planned capacity additions.
+Adjusted EBITDA represents EBITDA plus loss on equity method investment, non-cash share-based compensation, fees related to equity offerings of our common stock, implementation of an ERP system, loss on disposal of equipment, COVID-19 expenses, and organization changes designed to support long-term growth objectives.
+As part of the Company's focus on cash, we are changing how we report Adjusted EBITDA.
+Beginning with the current period ended September 30, 2022, the Company is no longer adding back launch expenses and plant start-up expense in its calculation of Adjusted EBITDA.
+This change is reflective of a renewed focus on cash, that will provide greater clarity on our path toward generating positive net income as the business scales further following the Company's planned capacity additions.
+The presentation for Adjusted EBITDA for the prior year period and prior quarter period has been recast to reflect these changes to enhance comparability between periods, as set forth above under "-Recent Developments".